AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

 ﻿# PointZilla

 `PointZilla` is a console tool for quickly appending points to a time-series in an AQTS 201x system.
+You can also use `PointZilla` to [delete all points](#deleting-all-points-in-a-time-series) or [delete a range of existing points](#deleting-a-range-of-points-in-a-time-series) from a time-series.

 Download the [latest PointZilla.exe release here](../../../../../../releases/latest)